Beneficial Insects for Pest Control

 Attracting or importing “the good bugs” into your yard or garden is a great way to reduce the number of insect pests.

-You may be wondering “what do ladybugs eat?”
-Ladybugs feed on a wide variety of small insects and insect eggs. ...
+You may be wondering โwhat do ladybugs eat?โ Ladybugs feed on a wide variety of small insects and insect eggs.
+Their favorite food is aphids, but they also eat small spiders, mealy bugs, and other insects and mites they can

 Pesticide manufacturer Bayer attacks study, then backs down.